zeropingheroes/lancache-autofill/README.md

 # Limitations & Known Issues
 * Steam is the only supported platform currently
+* Paid apps can only be cached with access to a Steam account that owns them
 * No support for forcing download of 32 bit apps
 * Yes, it's written in PHP.
 No shame.